svelte-drama/suspense/suspense/readme.md

 ## Limitations

 * [Intro transitions](https://svelte.dev/docs#transition_fn) will not work as expected on elements inside the default slot.
 Elements are rendered in a hidden container as soon as possible, which triggers these intro transitions.
+* SSR will display a blank component.  `<Suspense>` components are initialized as empty initially to avoid flahses of content as the underlying promises regiser and resolve.
 * `createSuspense` operates at component boundaries.
 The following example causes the parent of "my-component.svelte" to suspend, not the `<Suspense>` block inside of it, despite initial appearances:

   ```html